What are Variable Data Printing Services?

 Within the data fields, values in a field can be used as triggers, or differentiators, between one record and another or, in other words, one person to another.

 Another important reason to start with the data file is to determine the quantity of the project.
 Often, clients “guesstimate” a project quantity because they do not really know how many records are in their data file.
-In the example of a direct mail campaign, the USPS (United States Postal Service) requires the mailing list be processed to meet automation rate postage requirements.
+In the example of a direct mail campaign, the USPS (United States Postal Service) requires the mailing list to be processed to meet automation rate postage requirements.
 This process helps prevent duplicate records, bad addresses (undeliverable) and updates the new mailing address.
 The results can drop list quantities by significant percentages which save money for both printing and postage.

 In its most basic form, design elements can either be text or images that change based on a trigger in the data.

 For example, if the data file record has a prefix of Mr. you can use that trigger to print a masculine image such as a sports car, hunting or football, (forgive the stereotypes).
-On the other hand, if your data file record prefix uses Mrs., you can use this to use a more feminine image in your mail piece such as flowers in a light colors palette.
+On the other hand, if your data file record prefix uses Mrs., you can use this to use a more feminine image in your mail piece such as flowers in a light color palette.

 Text can also be changed based on a trigger in the data.
 Using the example above, for all records with the “Mr.” prefix, you can substitute a paragraph of text that strengthens the tie in with the corresponding image.